Rust Belt: History

-The northern cities experienced changes that followed the end of the war, with the onset of the outward migration of residents to newer suburban communities, and the declining role of manufacturing in the American economy.
+The northern cities experienced changes that followed the end of World War II, with the onset of the outward migration of residents to newer suburban communities, and the declining role of manufacturing in the American economy.

-Outsourcing of manufacturing jobs in tradeable goods has been an important issue in the region.
-One source has been globalization and the expansion of worldwide free trade agreements.
-Anti-globalization groups argue that trade with developing countries has resulted in stiff competition from countries such as China which pegs its currency to the dollar and has much lower prevailing wages, forcing domestic wages to drift downward.
-Some economists are concerned that long-run effects of high trade deficits and outsourcing are a cause of economic problems in the U.S. with high external debt (amount owed to foreign lenders) and a serious deterioration in the United States net international investment position (NIIP) (−24% of GDP).

-Some economists contend that the U.S. is borrowing to fund consumption of imports while accumulating unsustainable amounts of debt.
-On June 26, 2009, Jeff Immelt, the CEO of General Electric, called for the United States to increase its manufacturing base employment to 20% of the workforce, commenting that the U.S. has outsourced too much in some areas and can no longer rely on the financial sector and consumer spending to drive demand.

-Since the 1960s, the expansion of worldwide free trade agreements have been less favorable to U.S. workers.
+Between 1969 and 1996 manufacturing employment declined by 32.9% in the Rust Belt, leading to severe dislocations in cities specialized in manufacturing.
 Imported goods such as steel cost much less to produce in Third World countries with cheap foreign labor (see steel crisis).
+The introduction of pollution regulation in the late 1960's, combined with rapidly increasing U.S. energy costs (see 1970s energy crisis) caused much U.S. heavy industry to begin moving to other countries.
 Beginning with the recession of 1970–71, a new pattern of deindustrializing economy emerged.
 Competitive devaluation combined with each successive downturn saw traditional U.S. manufacturing workers experiencing lay-offs.
 In general, in the Factory Belt employment in the manufacturing sector declined by 32.9% between 1969 and 1996.

-Wealth-producing primary and secondary sector jobs such as those in manufacturing and computer software were often replaced by much-lower-paying wealth-consuming jobs such as those in retail and government in the service sector when the economy recovered.

-A gradual expansion of the U.S. trade deficit with China began in 1985.
-In the ensuing years, the U.S. developed a massive trade deficit with the East Asian nations of China, Japan, Taiwan, and South Korea.
+In 1984, an incremental expansion of the U.S. trade deficit with China began combined with growing trade deficits with Japan, South Korea, and Taiwan.
 As a result, the traditional manufacturing workers in the region have experienced economic upheaval.
 This effect has devastated government budgets across the U.S. and increased corporate borrowing to fund retiree benefits.
 Some economists believe that GDP and employment can be dragged down by large long-run trade deficits.